|Director : DROMER Françoise (email@example.com)|

 Biofilm formation in C. albicans and Candida glabrata (G. Janbon, F. Dromer, I. Iraqui)

 Biofilms are tridimentional structures composed of microorganisms that developed of various surfaces.
 Candida biofilms could colonize intravascular cathethers or prosthetic devices and be responsible for recurrence despite antifungal therapy.
 Our objective in collaboration with the groups of C. d'Enfert (UP Biologie et Pathogénicité fongiques) and JM Ghigo (G5, Génétique des biolfilms) is to determine molecular events that lead to the development of biofilms (PTR50).
-We have isolated several mutants of C. glabrata that are unable to form biofilms and are currently isolating the corresponding genes.
-We have also started to delete some of the genes of C. albicans which expression have been shown by transcriptome analysis to be induced during biofilm formation.
+We have isolated several mutants of C. glabrata either unable to form biofilms or forming more biofilms than the wild type strain.
+Study of the mutants allowed us to identify an adhesin necessary for the biolfilm formation in C. glabrata and to understand the regulation of the corresponding gene's transcription.
+We have also deleted two genes of C. albicans coding for cell wall β-glucosidases of C. albicans which expression have been shown by transcriptome analysis to be induced during biofilm formation.
+Their study confirmed their essential role in the formation of biolfilm formation by C. albicans.

 National Reference Center Mycology and Antifungal Agents (F. Dromer, O. Lortholary)

-The National Reference Center has several missions that include (1) expertise in the identification of pathogenic fungi (J.C.
-Ganthier, D. Garcia-Hermoso, O. Ronin) and their molecular typing (S. Bretagne, D. Garcia-Hermoso), as well as antifungal susceptibility testing (D. Garcia-Hermoso, O. Ronin) and advice for the management of patients with severe mycoses; (2) epidemiological survey of all rare, severe or exotic mycoses as well as the emergence of resistance to antifungal drugs.
+The National Reference Center has several missions that include (1) expertise in the identification of pathogenic fungi (D. Hoinard, J.C.
+Ganthier, D. Garcia-Hermoso, O. Ronin) and their molecular typing (S. Bretagne, D. Garcia-Hermoso), as well as antifungal susceptibility testing (D. Hoinard, D. Garcia-Hermoso, O. Ronin) and advice for the management of patients with severe mycoses; (2) epidemiological survey of all rare, severe or exotic mycoses as well as the emergence of resistance to antifungal drugs.

-Keywords: Cryptococcus neoformans, capsule, Candida albicans, polysaccharide, mycology, pathophysiology, antifungals, biofilms
+Keywords: Cryptococcus neoformans, capsule, Candida albicans, polysaccharide, mycology, pathophysiology, antifungals, biofilms, blood brain barrier

 |More informations on our web site|